Red Pepper Egg Bites (Starbucks Copycat Egg White Bites)

 Instructions

-• Add egg whites, cottage cheese, monterey jack cheese, feta cheese, hot sauce, salt and pepper to a large bowl (or a standard blender if you don't have an immersion blender).
+• Add egg whites, cottage cheese, monterey jack and feta cheeses, hot sauce, cornstarch, salt and pepper to a blender.
+Blend on high speed for 30 seconds.

 Notes